That's exactly what I offer.

 There are a few reasons why I do it differently.
 First, every time the phone rings I have to stop the build I’m working on.
 I prefer to build each wheel start to finish without interruption because I can get into a rhythm and work more efficiently that way.
 And as groovy as it sounds, I can get a better feel for how the wheel is coming up to tension and if any potential problems are lurking beneath the surface.
 From your perspective, this can only be a good thing.

-But more importantly is that I get so many queries about weights, prices, colors, availability, tubeless, etc… that after a very short time (about 9:45 every Monday AM) all of the pending builds run together in my brain.
+But more importantly is that I get so many queries about weights, widths, prices, colors, availability, tubeless, etc… that after a very short time (about 9:45 every Monday AM) all of the pending builds run together in my brain.
 If I tell you something (price quote, wheel weight, rim availability, etc…) on the phone, I may or may not remember it when it comes time to build your wheels.
-Conversely, if we use email to correspond, I’ll refer back to that email string when I sit down to build your wheels.
+Conversely, if we use email to correspond, I’ll refer back to everything we've both written in that email string when I sit down to build your wheels.
 That means far, far less chance of you accidentally ending up with purple anodized nipples on your dream machine.
 Not that there’s anything wrong with purple nips!

 Can I send in my own hubs or rims to be built?